safops/MCBCMassacre/social_media_replacement.md

 This is a Facebook & Twitter replacement since we know for certain that we are being banned (by Facebook) and muted/suppressed (by Twitter).
 This will be picking up where @ASOTC23, @kelvinewilliams & @kelvinatlanta left off.

+2023-07-27 12:50:09 EDT >>

+Due to a rather low-tech hack, I now have two bricked iPhones.
+Someone changed my iCloud password, then changed my passcode, so within a day I had my phones go "iPhone Unavailable."
+Because of iCloud password change I'm unable to simply erase without encountering Activation Lock.
+If anyone is trying to reach me, you can call text me TEMPORARILY at ‪(678) 720-8119.
+I recommend e-mail: kelvineugenewilliams@gmail.com.

+<<EOM

 2023-07-27 12:45:00 EDT >>